simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 There are some columns in the dataframe that we don't need for this step.
-We simply create a new dataframe containing the columns that we do want to use.
+We simply create a new dataframe containing just the columns that we do want to use.

 We should still have the SparkSQL table empTable that we defined earlier based on the employees dataframe.
 We'll select the columns that we want for the Cassandra table into a new dataframe called "emps_lc_subset":